siavashre/CRISPRCATCH/README.md

 - `-t` Number of threads
 - `-r` Reference genome version.
 It can be hg19 or hg38.
 - `-bulk` Path to the AA breakpoint graph file for bulk cell-line
-- `-l` Maximum estimated length for structure.
+- `-l` Maximum estimated length for structure in terms of Kbp.
 - `-bed` bed file that spcifying amplicon region.
 It is not required field, PFGE can generate this from AA breakpoint graph file on bulk.

 example command: